HTTPArchive/almanac.httparchive.org/src/content/en/2022/cms.md

   )
 }}

 The median Lighthouse accessibility score for the top 10 CMSs ranges between 77 and 91.
 Squarespace had the highest score of 91, while 1C-Bitrix had the lowest accessibility scores.

 #### Best practices

-The Lighthouse [best practices](https://web.dev/lighthouse-best-practices/) try to ensure that web pages are following best practices for the web, for a variety of different metrics, such as supporting HTTPS, no errors logged in the console, and more.
+The Lighthouse <a hreflang="en" href="https://web.dev/lighthouse-best-practices/">best practices</a> try to ensure that web pages are following best practices for the web, for a variety of different metrics, such as supporting HTTPS, no errors logged in the console, and more.

 {{ figure_markup(
   image="median-lighthouse-best-practices.png",